-But there’s one other chore that has a huge impact in the garden and that’s creating edges to your borders that are nice to look at – either straight lines or gently curving ones, depending on your taste – and a barrier to turfgrass and border plants encroaching on each other’s space.
+This one chore has a huge impact in the garden: creating edges to your borders that are nice to look at – either straight lines or gently curving ones, depending on your taste – and a barrier to turfgrass and border plants encroaching on each other’s space.
 And we all know how that encroachment looks by mid-summer, right?

 So creating and maintaining clean edges is a big topic among gardeners, one I’m asked about frequently.
 Usually the asker is trying to avoid the expense of bricks or stone, like the lovely ones you see above, not to mention the extra work required after mowing.
 Yes, this pretty edge IS high-maintenance, requiring the gardener to use clippers of some type to trim the grass along it because mowers can’t get close enough to those stones.